Alfreda Brown Diversity Trailblazer Hall of Fame

 The Division of DEI presented its 2012 Diversity Trailblazer award to Dean David Mohan of Kent State's Geauga Campus for his enthusiastic and effective leadership on diversity and inclusion in recruitment, academics and other Campus initiatives.

-In accepting the award, Mohan thanked the faculty, staff and students at the Geauga Campus and the Kent State University Regional Academic Center.
+In accepting the award, Mohan thanked the faculty, staff and students at the Geauga Campus and the Kent State University Twinsburg Academic Center.
 "This award reaffirms my belief that initiatives such as increasing diversity throughout an organization can best be accomplished by a team of dedicated individuals who believe and practice the tenants of an open and supportive culture of differing points of view and personal perspectives," Mohan said.

 Mohan cited the successful diversity initiative that supports junior and senior high students in and around Cleveland's inner city, to help them value the importance of a university education.
 Those efforts focus primarily in the minority church congregations in several socioeconomically disadvantaged areas.